Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Each night for the past few years, Kristina Delano has stayed up reciting this chant, while carrying out the ritual in Tanner's End Chapel.

-*"Close your eyes and sleep, my dear.
+*"[[Close]] your eyes and sleep, my dear.
 The night is nigh and she draws near.
 Stalking those who lie awake, with shining blade and long black cape.
 Swift as breath, she'll be here soon, through shadows from the waning moon.
 The night bird calls the hour of rest.
 Please hush, my child.
 There's no time left."*

 Kristina has multiple levels of warding to protect her while she carries out the ritual.
 These wardings include:

 -   A soot circle around the extent of the church property.
 When crossed, the sound of an owl hoot will alert Kristina to an intruder.

 -   Rune markings scratched round the entrances and shadowy nooks of the chapel itself.
-When intruders pass them, a flash of light (4-[[harm]] close magic) will send loose objects flying back.
+When intruders pass them, a flash of light (4-[[harm]] [[close]] [[magic]]) will send loose objects flying back.

 -   A protective circle carved into the stone floor: this is hidden underneath a rug during the day.
-Each night, Kristina reinforces the circle by pouring a small volume of Nika's blood into the grooves.
+Each night, Kristina reinforces the circle by pouring a [[small]] volume of Nika's blood into the grooves.
 Madame Koshmar cannot cross this circle unless it is first broken by something else crossing it.

 The ritual is a sleep spell intended to encompass the whole city.
-As the spell spreads out an equal distance from Kristina in all directions, a small portion of rural highway is also affected.
+As the spell spreads out an equal distance from Kristina in all directions, a [[small]] portion of rural highway is also affected.
 This is what has been causing travellers to fall asleep at the wheel.
 These accidents have been happening since the rituals started.
 The recent revitalisation of the nearby Robinson township as a cultural hub means the number of victims will keep increasing.
 In a matter of days, hundreds of music fans will be heading toward Robinson for a music festival.

 If [[the hunters]] are inside the circle of the sleep spell's effect (or enter it) between 9 p.m. and 6 a.m., they will be affected by the spell and fall asleep almost instantly.
 Your hunters may **[[Act Under Pressure]]** or **[[Use Magic]]** to resist the effects, but Madame Koshmar has ways of dealing with children up past curfew.